stracker-phil/gdpr-cache-script-styles/README.md

 ### Tested with

-We've tested this plugin with the following themes and plugins, and
+We've tested this plugin with the following themes and plugins:

-* Default WordPress **Block Editor** (embedding Google Fonts via Customizers "Additional CSS")
+* **Block Editor** (embedding Google Fonts via the Customizer's "Additional CSS")
 * [**Divi**](https://divimode.com/go/divi/) (see "Configuration for Divi" below)
 * [**Elementor**](https://wordpress.org/plugins/elementor/)
+* [Jetpack](https://wordpress.org/plugins/jetpack/) (specially with Performance options like "site accelerator")
 * [Fonts Plugin | Google Fonts Typography](https://wordpress.org/plugins/olympus-google-fonts/)

+Most other plugins and themes will work with this plugin as well.
+If you encounter any issues, please let us know, so we can improve this plugin 👍